-Assignment Status Objectives and Risk Assignment Status Corporate Governance Framework Q3 Objective(s) To provide assurance that the Strategic and Senior governance of NCFRA is effective and it allows statutory obligations to be fulfilled Risks(s) Financial and Reputational risk Compliance with Key Policies Q3 Objective(s) To provide assurance that Key Policies and Procedures for NCFRA are established and operating effective.
+Indertaken and the associa • Objectives and Dist Assignment Status Objectives and Risk Corporate Governance Framework Q3 Objective(s) To provide assurance that the Strategic and Senior governance of NCFRA is effective and it allows statutory obligations to be fulfilled Risks(s) Financial and Reputational risk Compliance with Key Policies Q3 Objective(s) To provide assurance that Key Policies and Procedures for NCFRA are established and operating effective.
 Risks(s) Reputational & Fraud Risks Target operating model - Performance Monitoring Framework In Progress Objective(s) To provide assurance that NCFRA's data is of the required standard and quality to monitor the achievement of objectives and to report externally.
 Risk(s) Poor delivery leading to reputational and H&S risks Target Operational Model - end to end analysis "Golden Thread" Q3 Objective To provide assurance that NCFRA maintains effective monitoring of key performance, controls and target achievement.
 Risk organisational objectives not achieved HR Improvement Planning Q3 Objective to provide assurance on the adequacy of arrangements for safeguarding clients/ staff and succession planning Risk Reputational and service continuity impact Equipment Maintenance and Testing In progress Objective - To provide assurance that NCFRA's equipment maintenance and testing processes procedures and programmes are robust and meet legislative requirements Risk -Injury due to poor or faulty equipment Financial Controls Environment Q2 -Q4 Objective(s)

-Assignment Status Objectives and Risk

-To provide assurance over the effectiveness of controls within core financial activities.

-Risk(s)

-Reputational and fraud risks

-MTFP/Budgetary Objective(s)

-controls To provide assurance that NCFRAs financial

-management is effective both over the longer

-Q4 term (ie 3-5 years) and within each financial

-year

-Risk(s)

-Reputational and fraud risks

-Accounting systems Objective(s)

-(AP/AR) To provide assurance on the effectiveness of controls over accounting transactions within

-Q4 procurement and income.

-Q4 Risk(s)

-Inappropriate payments made/ Income due

-not collected

-Payroll Objective(s)

-To provide assurance on the robustness of

-controls within the payroll function that

-Q4 ensures employees of NCFRA are bona fide

-Q4 and are paid the right amount at the right

-time.

-Risk(s)

-Inappropriate payments made

-ICT Systems - Disaster Objective(s)

-Recovery Arrangements To provide assurance that IT systems and

-infrastructures are secure and that the

-ToR Agreed arrangements to support business continuity are robust.

-Risk(s)

-Data protection and reputational risks

-HMIRC pre inspection Management assurance provided of a positive

-review Cancelled outcome.

-Risk Management Quarterly review and testing of

-implementation of actions noted.
+Assignment Status Objectives and Risk To provide assurance over the effectiveness of controls within core financial activities.
+Risk(s) Reputational and fraud risks MTFP/Budgetary controls Q4 Objective(s) To provide assurance that NCFRAs financial management is effective both over the longer term (ie 3-5 years) and within each financial year Risk(s) Reputational and fraud risks Accounting systems Objective(s) (AP/AR) Q4 To provide assurance on the effectiveness of controls over accounting transactions within procurement and income.
+Risk(s) Inappropriate payments made/ Income due not collected Payroll Q4 Objective(s) To provide assurance on the robustness of controls within the payroll function that ensures employees of NCFRA are bona fide and are paid the right amount at the right time.
+Risk(s) Inappropriate payments made ICT Systems - Disaster Recovery Arrangements ToR Agreed Objective(s) To provide assurance that IT systems and infrastructures are secure and that the arrangements to support business continuity are robust.
+Risk(s) Data protection and reputational risks HMIRC pre inspection review Cancelled Management assurance provided of a positive outcome.
+Risk Management Quarterly review and testing of implementation of actions noted.